Research Assistant

 Role

-We are seeking a motivated and detail-oriented Project Assistant to support a Delphi (consensus) study titled: “Trauma-informed UK medical education and practice for inclusion and wellbeing – a Delphi approach to identify priorities.”
+We are seeking a motivated and detail-oriented Research Assistant to support a Delphi (consensus) study titled:“Trauma-informed UK medical education and practice for inclusion and wellbeing – a Delphi approach to identify priorities.”

-The successful applicant with work closely with and be supported by the University of Warwick Principal Investigator, Dr Helen Nolan, Associate Professor, Warwick Medical School and other project team members from universities across the UK.
+The successful applicant with work closely with and be supported by the University of Warwick Principal Investigator, Dr Helen Nolan, Associate Professor, Warwick Medical School.

 Duties and responsibilities

-- Maintain project records, organise meetings and general project administration
+• Manage project documentation and records, including recruitment database, and undertake general project administration

 Skills and experience

-- Experience with online survey platforms (e.g., Qualtrics)
+• Experience with online survey platforms, specifically Qualtrics

 Location